-All the participants participated in the role-play using VR goggles.
+All the participants did the role-play using VR goggles.
 Two Likert-scale questions were asked to measure participants' perception of presence and physical discomfort when using these (Fig. 7).
-It was clear that using VR goggles lead to increased immersion, but at the same time also physical discomfort was a result, generally accompanied by nausea.
+It was clear that using VR goggles lead to increased immersion but at the same time also physical discomfort most commonly nausea.

-Figure 7.
+Fig. 7.
 Experience with Oculus Rift: presence versus discomfort

-The open question asking to provide comments regarding the use of VR goggles received 14 answers in total.
-The positive and negative topics are given here, with the number of participants mentioning them given in brackets.
+In the 14 answers to an open question asked to provide comments about using VR goggles, we have identified the following positive and negative topics (the number of participants mentioning them is given in brackets).
 Positive feedbacks included:

-- Experience is more realistic/easier to immerse in the scenario than on desktop (6) - Smooth experience overall or in short periods (2) - Fun experience (1)
+- Experience is more realistic / easier to immerse in the scenario than on desktop (6) - Smooth experience overall or in short periods (2) - Fun experience (1)

-During the interview, students were asked to compare the VR experience with 'traditional' face-to-face PBL (problem-based learning) sessions.
+During the interview, the students were asked to compare the VR experience with 'traditional' face-to-face PBL (problem-based learning) sessions.
 One of the students mentioned that during such sessions "you will need to create those images in your head yourself...It requires more acting skills in a way", while with the VR glasses "you get immersed in (the situation)".
 Another student noted: "when we had the glasses on, we had really a lot patient contact".
 The general feedback during the interview was also that it is positive that we (the project team) are early with adopting the VR technology.
 Negative feedbacks from the questionnaire included the following:

 - Nauseous and dizzy feelings generally, over time, when looking around and when moving in VR (10)

-- Technology is unstable and/or crashes (3)
+- Technology is unstable and/or crushes (3)

 - VR glasses are heavy (1)

 - Experience is tiring for eyes (1)

 - Difficulty controlling the avatar (1)

 - Experience is confusing (1)